yowainwright/codependence/README.md

 Codependence publishes securely to npm with trusted publishing, provenance attestations, and immutable GitHub release assets.
 Stable releases also publish an audited, SHA256-pinned Homebrew formula through a protected environment and reviewed tap pull request.

+### 0.3.1 compatibility

+The v1 CLI keeps the final pre-1.0 contract from `0.3.1`: the `codependence` and `cdp` binaries, pre-1.0 CLI flags, flat and embedded `package.json` policy, and listed-only `codependencies` behavior.
+The named `script` export retains the pre-1.0 non-throwing API.
+Use `checkFiles` or `codependence` when callers need v1 errors and version-diff results.

+---

 ## Contributing

 [Contributing](.github/CONTRIBUTING.md) is straightforward.